andyrobdow/andyshoose/README.md

 # Andy's Hoose

 This project makes use of a raspberry pi and a bme280 break out board to create an indoor environment sensing platform.
-Mwasurements are taken every minute for temperature, humidity and pressure and written to a local csv file.
+Measurements are taken every minute for temperature, humidity and pressure and written to a local csv file.
 Current values are also sent as a javascript file so that current conditions can be read externally.

 ### Running Headless Raspberry Pi